KholdStare/haskell-intro/markdown/slides.md

 ~~~~

 * No computation to be done after recursive call
-* Essentially replace the current context with recursive call
+* Essentially _replace_ the current stack with recursive call

 ## Tail Recursion